-YDF Housing Breakdown
+YDF Housing Breakdown as of March 2023

-Probation is using one (1) vacant single-tiered housing unit for the male VOYA population.
-As of November 2021, there are seven (7) youth in the VOYA unit.
+Probation is using three (3) housing units for the male VOYA population.
+As of March 2023, there are twenty-seven (27) youth in VOYA units.
 Housing units are self-contained, including classrooms, day space, dining tables and showers.
 The maximum capacity for these specified units in which each room has its own sink and toilet is 42 youth.
 The location of these units is optimal, as they are closer to the 24-hour clinic, vocational units, and higher educational programs.
 The identified units also have a larger day space for programming needs and a connected and enclosed outdoor area for recreation.

 Probation Officers properly classify the VOYA population, taking into account risk assessments and other potential identifiers.
-All VOYA youh will be housed together, and officers selected to supervise this population will receive additional training.
+All VOYA youth will be housed together, and officers selected to supervise this population will receive additional training.
 A Deputy Probation Officer (DPO) is the assigned caseworker for each unit.